CCDirectLink/CCSpeedrunResources/README.md

 # CrossCode Speedrunning Resources
-A community-managed repository for resources for speedrunning CrossCode!
+A community-managed repository of resources for speedrunning CrossCode!

 This repository contains a growing collection of save presets, blank splits for LiveSplit, and autosplitters for CrossCode speedrunning categories.